desordenado77/gotrovi/README.md

 ![GitHub Actions status](https://github.com/desordenado77/gotrovi/workflows/Go/badge.svg)

-Trovi means find in speranto
+Trovi means find in esperanto

 This program indexes and performs searches in the files in your filesystem.
 It uses Elasticsearch as a search server, allowing the server to be on a different host.
 It uses the ingest attachment plugin from ElasticSearch, which allows finding text in many different types of files (pdf, word...).